Approved November 14, 2019. Download the PDF version.

 5.2 - Number and Composition

-The Board of Directors shall be comprised of nine (9) individual directors, including no more than three (3) Resident Representatives, plus the officers of Chapter Division.
+The Board of Directors shall be comprised of eleven (11) individual directors, including no more than three (3) Resident Representatives, one (1) Student Member Representative in their third year of medical school or greater, and one (1) Associate Representative, plus the officers of Chapter Division.
 Past-Presidents, other than the immediate Past-President, shall be considered active Board members and have voting rights on the Board if they participate in 50% of the Board meetings during the prior 12 months.
 The WestJEM Editor in Chief will serve as an ex-officio member of the board and will not be eligible to vote.

 5.3 - Appointment of Directors/Eligibility